Pebaz/tidbytes/README.md

 entirely separate memory universe: the universe of the file format.
 Once they have been read into memory, they are now within the memory universe of the program, although they have not yet been transformed to identity order.

+> ***Amazingly, simply applying a foreign memory region’s bit and byte order as a transformation on itself produces that same region in identity order, easily usable by the host program.
+This is a surprising insight which ensures that the “first bit” is always the leftmost bit of the leftmost byte.***

 ```mermaid
 graph TD;